 The TRUTH!
 About Holmer Vets of Hereford.
 An Essential Guide For Unsuspecting Customers and their Pets!
 Evidence to Support What We Believe To Be Negligence

 This is to document some worrying experiences with Holmer Vets from September 2015, which in our opinion point to negligence and incompetence.
 Prior to that date, we had no issues.
 We also have evidence to show that one of the vets participated in a hate campaign aimed at the trustees of GSDR.
 This evidence will make you call into question the professional integrity of one particular vet namely Meg Potter (neighbour Lynne Potters daughter) - especially as our beloved GSD Ted died while in her care in September 2015.
 Was it inexperience or wilful neglect that lead to his death?

-This is the story of Lad, a 6 month old puppy who was treated by them in March this year after becoming very unwell.
+This is the story of Lad, a 6-month-old puppy who was treated by them in March 2016 after becoming very unwell.
 Had we not eventually removed him from their practice, we have no doubt that he would have died.

 Lad with his Daddy at 5 months old.